ui/stamps-api-docs/source/transaction_api.rst

-                                        mobile number or primary key ID last_transaction_id         No          An integer indicating customer transaction_id, will return transactions with less than given value merchant_id                 No          An array of merchant IDs to filter channel                     No          An integer array of transaction channels to filter.
+                                        mobile number or primary key ID last_transaction_id         No          An integer indicating customer transaction_id, will return transactions with less than given value merchant_id                 No          An array of merchant IDs to filter, fill with [0] to get all merchant in same group channel                     No          An integer array of transaction channels to filter.
 See :ref:`channel mapping <Channel Mapping>` for more details. start_date                  No          Start of transaction created date to filter in YYYY-MM-DD format end_date                    No          End of transaction created date to filter in YYYY-MM-DD format